NelsonTooMighty/Beat.Box/README.md

   - Summary of Work Done:
       - Created two classes which can open spotify and apple music with a linux/apple system
       - With the help of Naomi created a sample of expected design of music player.
       - Create a button that once clicked by user if they liked the song will send the song to the liked playlist and be saved on the database.
         - Based on outline and advice given by Austin Sansing
+        - Made based on single responsibility principle
       - I was able to create a scanner that will read a local file address and store song on local playlist and storage server.
         - Avery VanAusdal gave invaluable expertise on Path, split, and Database
   - Status:
-      -
+      - Able to open Spotify/Apple application on Mac/Linux if code run on terminal
+      - Begun looking into using Photoshop(Inkscape) to make nicer user design
   - Issues/Needed Fixes:
-      -
+      - Trouble Accessing Apples's and Spotify's toolbar to begin transfer of files for users
+      - Liked Playlist is missing a tester class
+      - folderScanner class missing a test
   - Sprint 2 Expectations:
+      - A finished detailed outline of GUI that is presentable
+      - Have finish java classes that can
-      -
+        - run a c code
+        - open Spotify/Apple on any operating system and initiate transfer/import
+        - reads xml file and transfers it into Database
+        - export song info from Database to Spotify/Apple
+        - unification of different classes above to run task

 ## Acknowledgements
 Give credit here.